Lehmer sieve

 A Lehmer sieve – a primitive digital computer once used for finding primes and solving simple Diophantine equations.

-Lehmer sieves are mechanical devices that implement sieves in number theory.
+Lehmer sieves are electromechanical or simple electronic devices that implement sieves in number theory.
 Lehmer sieves are named for Derrick Norman Lehmer and his son Derrick Henry Lehmer.
 The father was a professor of mathematics at the University of California, Berkeley at the time, and his son followed in his footsteps as a number theorist and professor at Berkeley.

 A sieve in general is intended to find the numbers which are remainders when a set of numbers are divided by a second set.
 Generally, they are used in finding solutions of Diophantine equations or to factor numbers.
 A Lehmer sieve will signal that such solutions are found in a variety of ways depending on the particular construction.